gwihlidal/intel-tex-rs/README.md

 ## Code of Conduct

-Contribution to the intel-tex crate is organized under the terms of the Contributor Covenant, the maintainer of intel-tex, @gwihlidal, promises to intervene to uphold that code of conduct.
+Contribution to the intel_tex crate is organized under the terms of the Contributor Covenant, the maintainer of intel_tex, @gwihlidal, promises to intervene to uphold that code of conduct.